iotaledger/tangle.js/tools/tangle-cli/README.md

-  --devnet   IOTA Chrysalis devnet                                     [boolean] --mainnet  IOTA Chrysalis Mainnet                                    [boolean] --net, -n  Node's endpoint or other IOTA network                     [string] --help     Show help                                                 [boolean]
+  --devnet   IOTA Chrysalis devnet                                     [boolean] --mainnet  IOTA Chrysalis Mainnet                                    [boolean] --net, -n  Node's endpoint or other IOTA network                     [string] --explorer, -e   URL base of a tangle explorer.
+This option is ignored when
+                   using --mainnet or --devnet.                         [string] --permanode, -p  URL of a permanode to use.
+This option is ignored when using --mainnet or --devnet.                               [string] --help     Show help                                                 [boolean]
 ````